 But the fact is, some women may not show as much as others.

-Another reason is that a mom may have what is called a “retroverted uterus” (this means that your uterus has a backwards tilt rather than a frontwards tilt).
+Another reason is that a mom may have what is called a “retroverted uterus” (this means that your uterus has a backward tilt rather than a frontwards tilt).

 This tilt usually corrects itself as the baby grows and does not affect how your baby grows, but it can delay the beloved baby bump which you will soon be swatting strangers’ hands away from.